What Else Science Requires of Time

 In the wake of the Solvay Conference (in 1927), popular opinion within the physics community swung Bohr’s way, and the Copenhagen approach to quantum mechanics settled in as entrenched dogma.
 It’s proven to be an amazingly successful tool at making predictions for experiments and designing new technologies.
 But as a fundamental theory of the world, it falls woefully short (Sean Carroll).

-George Ellis, co-author with Stephen Hawking of the definitive book The Large-Scale Structure of Space-Time, identifies a key difficulty with our understanding of quantum measurement in interpretations that imply the wave function collapses during measurement: “Usually, it is assumed that the measurement apparatus does not obey the rules of quantum theory, but this [assumption] contradicts the presupposition that all matter is at its foundation quantum mechanical in nature.”
+George Ellis, co-author with Stephen Hawking of the definitive book The Large-Scale Structure of Space-Time, identifies what he believes is a key difficulty with our understanding of quantum measurement in interpretations that imply the wave function collapses during measurement: “Usually, it is assumed that the measurement apparatus does not obey the rules of quantum theory, but this [assumption] contradicts the presupposition that all matter is at its foundation quantum mechanical in nature.”

-And there is no consensus on whether we currently possess the fundamental laws of quantum theory, as Everett believed, or instead only an incomplete version of the laws, as Einstein believed.
+Experts do not agree on whether the quantum wave function is a representation of reality, or only of our possible knowledge of reality.
+And there is no consensus on whether we currently possess the fundamental laws of quantum theory, as Everett believed, or instead only an incomplete version of the fundamental laws, as Einstein believed.

 Heisenberg’s Uncertainty Principle